Logo

 In November 2022 William Ruto's government launched the Hustler Fund, a loan program to grant immediate loans to Kenyan citizens.

-President William Ruto proposed a large-scale privatisation of public enterprises, nodding that it's not economically viable to keep pumping government resources into sustaining those corporation.
+In 2023 William Ruto proposed a large-scale privatisation of public enterprises, noting that it is not economically viable to keep pumping government resources into sustaining those corporations.

 William Ruto has been involved in a land grabbing saga involving his mysterious acquisition of Weston Hotel land, pitted against public counteraccusations with several state corporations in Kenya, all surrounding the original owner of the land.